Automation and Scripting

 -

 Python Scripting: For more fine-grained control, OghmaNano supports Python scripting.
-Python is open source, widely used in scientific computing, and provides maximum flexibility to adjust simulation parameters, automate large batch runs, or integrate with external libraries for analysis and visualization.
-This method is especially powerful for research workflows.
+Python is open source, widely used in scientific computing, and provides maximum flexibility to automate large batch runs or integrate with external analysis tools.

 -

 MATLAB Scripting: Another option is MATLAB scripting.
-MATLAB is familiar to many scientists and engineers, so it provides an accessible way to automate simulations.
-The drawback is that MATLAB is commercial software and not everyone has access to it.
-GNU Octave is a free alternative, but at the time of writing it does not include a JSON reader/writer, which limits compatibility.
+MATLAB is familiar to many scientists and engineers, but it is commercial software.
+GNU Octave is a free alternative, although it currently lacks full JSON support.

-All of these approaches rely on the same underlying principle: the OghmaNano simulation file (sim.oghma
+All of these approaches rely on the same underlying principle: the OghmaNano simulation file (sim.oghma) is systematically edited,

 This file format is described in more detail